Socialist Left Party: Return to opposition (2013–present)

 Under the leadership of Audun Lysbakken, the party had strong gains in its vote share in elections and membership.
 In the 2017 Norwegian parliamentary election, the party gained four seats but the incumbent right-wing government led by Erna Solberg was renowned.
 The 2021 Norwegian parliamentary election was a big win for the left-wing opposition in an election fought on climate change, inequality, and oil.
-Jonas Gahr Støre's Labour Party was aiming to form a majority government with the Centre Party and the Socialist Left Party, but the latter stated they would remain in opposition, citing disagreements over climate and welfare policies, while remaining open for future negotiations and to support the government on common grounds.
+Jonas Gahr Støre's Labour Party was aiming to form a majority government with the Centre Party and the Socialist Left Party, but the latter stated that it would remain in opposition, citing disagreements over climate and welfare policies, while remaining open for future negotiations and to support the government on common grounds.
 To the press, Lysbakken said the party was open for future negotiations, commenting that it was a good and friendly negotiation, and would be going into opposition for the time being.
 Centre Party leader Trygve Slagsvold Vedum said: "I think it is the responsibility of the Labour Party and the Socialist Left Party to keep a good tone and see if we can lay the groundwork for a new government."
 While disappointed for not forming his favoured government, Støre described the talks as friendly and respectful.

-On 9 November 2022, Lysbakken announced that he wouldn't seek re-election as party leader and step down at the next party convention in March 2023, citing family reasons.
+On 9 November 2022, Lysbakken, citing family reasons, announced that he would not seek re-election as party leader and would step down at the next party convention in March 2023.
 Lysbakken was succeeded by his deputy leader, Kirsti Bergstø, at the party convention in March.